 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL-JACK EARLY PARK-WASHINGTON SQUARE PARK

-Joe DiMaggio and Marilyn Monroe had their wedding photos taken in this church’s facade back in 1954 after tying the knot in City Hall.
+Joe DiMaggio and Marilyn Monroe, who had married in City Hall, had their wedding photos taken in this church’s facade in 1954.

-On the west side of the park, near the public bathrooms, is a statue dedicated to the brave firemen that protected the city from multiple fires at the turn of the century.
+On the west side of the park, near the public bathrooms, is a statue dedicated to the brave firemen who protected the city from multiple fires at the turn of the century.

 This statue was funded by the dollars that came from the bequest of Lillie Hitchcock Coit.
 Her estate also funded the creation of the Coit Tower.

-Once done sightseeing around the square, start walking towards the direction of Filbert Street.
+Once done sightseeing around the square, start walking in the direction of Filbert Street.

 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL-JACK EARLY PARK-WASHINGTON SQUARE PARK